 None of this is Fox's fault, of course.
 Every four years, debate hosts struggle with whom to include and exclude.
 What's (partly) different this time is that the "outside candidates" are real candidates: Lindsey Graham, the respected senior senator from South Carolina, doesn't get to appear on stage in either of these situations.
 You have to draw a line somewhere, and Fox penciled in that line.

 In short order, expect the candidates to start busting out erasers.

-Update: The second debate, hosted by CNN, will round up the second tier candidates into their own debate.
+the second tier candidates into their own debate.
 Which solves a lot of problems.